russmckendrick/records/content/albums/liberators-the-best-of-1983-1988-23727314/index.md

 ---
 title: "Spear Of Destiny - Liberators!
 The Best Of 1983-1988"
-album_artist: "Spear Of Destiny"
+artist: "Spear Of Destiny"
-album_title: "Liberators!
+album_name: "Liberators!
 The Best Of 1983-1988"
 date: 2022-07-03
 release_id: "23727314"
 slug: "liberators-the-best-of-1983-1988-23727314"
+hideSummary: true
 cover:
     image: "liberators-the-best-of-1983-1988-23727314.jpg"
+    alt: "Liberators!
+The Best Of 1983-1988 by Spear Of Destiny"
+    caption: "Liberators!
+The Best Of 1983-1988 by Spear Of Destiny"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Alternative Rock", "New Wave"]
 ---

 ## Tracklisting